tavily-ai/tavily-python/docs/docs/tavily-api/introduction.md

 The search API can also be used return answers to questions (for use cases such as multi-agent frameworks like autogen) and can complete comprehensive research tasks in seconds.
 Moreover, Tavily leverages proprietary financial, code, news, and other data internal data sources to complement online information.

-To try our API in action, you can now use GPT Researcher on our hosted version [here](https://app.tavily.com/chat) or on our [API Playground](https://app.tavily.com/playground).
+To try our API in action, you can now use the Tavily Research Assistant on our hosted version [here](https://app.tavily.com/chat) or use our [API Playground](https://app.tavily.com/playground).

 ## Why Choose Tavily Search API?